Fermionic quantum computation with Cooper pair splitters: Introduction

-\paragraph{We propose an experimental implementation of universal LFMs based on recent advances in Cooper pair splitters} Motivated by this advantage of local fermionic modes over qubits, we propose an experimental implementation of a quantum computer with local fermionic modes.
-Our device is inspired by recently reported Cooper pair splitters~\cite{Leijnse_2012,wang2022triplet,Wang_2022,Liu2022,Bordin2022,Dvir2023}, and our design includes an additional tunable capacitance to control Coulomb interactions.
+\paragraph{We propose an experimental implementation of universal LFMs based on recent advances in Cooper pair splitters} There exist several proposed platforms to implement fermionic quantum computation.
+Reference~\cite{akhmerov2018} encodes LFMs into noise-protected Majorana modes and implements gate operations through a combination of braiding and rotations.
+However, Majorana modes are still elusive, and braiding operations remain an experimental challenge.
+Recently, Ref.~\cite{zoller2023} proposed neutral atoms confined by and manipulated through optical tweezers as another LFM platform.
+The neutral atoms platform offers high-fidelity gates and coherence times above the millisecond range but suffers from scalability issues and slow gate operations with characteristic times of 1--100\si{\micro\second}~\cite{Bruzewicz2019, Bluvstein2022}.
+We propose an alternative solid-state platform for fermionic quantum computation.
+Our proposal is inspired by recently reported advances in Cooper pair splitters~\cite{Leijnse_2012,wang2022triplet, Wang_2022,Liu2022, Bordin2022,Dvir2023, CooperPairSplitte_Hungary1, CooperPairSplitte_Hungary2, Hofstetter2009, Flp2015}.
+The design includes an additional tunable capacitance to control interdot interactions.
 We show that the device implements the necessary universal set of gates proposed by Bravyi and Kitaev~\cite{Bravyi2002}.
 We also discuss the limitations of the device.